sctlcd/match-the-memory-latest-version/README.md

  - Implement Scores saving and storage with player name
  - Displaying the highest scores recorded in the results pop up or in another specific place in the application (to be defined)
  - Add more complexity to the levels
+ - Allow the player to choose the level (to be defined, it could be implemented as options 'choose level mode' vs 'standard mode' which would be the current version of the game)
+ - Add sound effects and an option to mute them

 Back to [top](#TableOfContents)